jpaasch/Spinup.py/README.md

 Requirements
 ------------

-Spinup currently only works on Ubuntu based Linux OSes.
-However, that is only because Spinup relies on `apt-get` to install VirtualBox, Vagrant, and Puppet (if they're not already installed).

-In theory, Spinup should also work on the RedHat family of OSes, using `yum` instead of `apt-get`, but I haven't tried it.
-(I wager it still needs some tweaking to work properly.)
+I have only tried Spinup on my own machine, so I cannot say that it will work on other machines.
+But it is currently meant to work on Ubuntu based Linux OSes.

 I hope to get it working on OS X at some point in the near future, and Windows too (eventually).
 At the moment, this is still just a prototype, meant mainly for easing my own development cycle.

+(The reason Spinup only works on Ubuntu OSes is because it relies on `apt-get` to install VirtualBox, Vagrant, and Puppet, if they're not already installed.
+In theory, Spinup should also work on the RedHat family of OSes, using `yum` instead of `apt-get`, but I haven't tried it.
+I wager it still needs some tweaking to work properly on those systems.)

 Installation
 ------------